aawyatt/DS4010_E/README.md

 ### Code
 This folder contains initial R scripts for data exploration and visualization.

-### Explanatory Analysis
+### Explanatory Folder
-This folder contains plots and summary statistics from the cleaned datasets, which will be used in the shiny dashboard.
+This folder contains plots and summary statistics from the cleaned datasets and their respective R scripts, which will be used later in the dashboard.